Key Takeaways

 Designing a Pilot That Proves Production Value

-If a vendor passes the five-question framework, design the pilot to measure production value — not demo conditions.
+If a vendor passes the six-question framework, design the pilot to measure production value — not demo conditions.
 Most pilots fail not because the AI underperforms, but because they measure the wrong things in the wrong sequence.

 Week 1: Measure knowledge coverage, not AI accuracy